demjanp/SiteSyncro/README.md

 - `curve`: Calibration curve in format `np.array([[calendar year BP, C-14 year, uncertainty], ...])`, sorted by calendar years
 - `uncertainties`: List of uncertainties from C-14 dates of samples
 - `oxcal_data`: Results of OxCal modeling from `model.js` in format `{key: data, ...}`
+- `outliers`: Returns dating outliers among samples which need to be removed for the model to be valid
+- `outlier_candidates`: Returns a candidates for outliers, from which the final outliers to be eliminated were picked
+	- These samples have conflicts between dating ranges and stratigraphic relationships with other samples
 - `summed`: Summed probability distribution of the dating of all samples in format `np.array([p, ...])`, where p is the probability of the calendar year
 - `random_p`: Calculated p-value for the randomization test
 - `random_lower`: Lower bound of the randomization test in format `np.array([p, ...])`, where p is the probability of the calendar year